5 Jackson Configuration Changes That Silently Break Your Microservices

 Source: Dev.to

 TL;DR: Your service compiles.
 Your unit tests pass.
 Your integration tests are green.
-But a single line in your ObjectMapper configuration just changed what every outgoing HTTP request looks like.
-The downstream service cannot parse the payload anymore, and you will find out in production.
-Here are five Jackson configuration changes that cause this, with exact before/after JSON for each.
+But a single line in your ObjectMapper configuration can change what every outgoing HTTP request looks like.
+The downstream service can no longer parse the payload, and you’ll discover the issue only in production.
+Below are five Jackson configuration changes that cause this, each with exact before/after JSON examples.

 Why Jackson Is the Most Dangerous Dependency in Your Stack